-All my wing hinges are 3d printed.
 My 3d print files for this project are my own, as this is a build log and not a free how-to.
 It’s important to bring some own vision to undertake such a project.
-You can design your own, simply screw the pipes together, or for example diy joints using drying racks, camping/RV tent materials etc.
+You can design your own, simply screw the pipes together by drilling holes and bolts (like i do now), or for example diy joints using drying racks, camping/RV tent materials etc.

 Materials for the frame:

 Minimum 6 meters each of approx 1/2″ to 3/4″ pvc tube/aluminum tube (no wood)

 Plenty M6 nuts

 ABS plastic sheet 3 to 4mm thick

 Recommended: ~50N gas springs 2x approx 3-4 inches or strong rubber/elastic to help the movement